Northern Arizona University Girls Lacrosse Camp

 Defensive Play - body positioning and field awareness

-Transitioning- Riding the ball, fast breaks, settling
+Transitioning- Riding the ball, fast breaks both offensively and defensively, settling

 Communication - ball positioning, dictating the defense’s positions and player positioning